-PROFESSOR and MALE PROFESSOR.
-The Preliminary Study showed that the key gender difference concerns the higher weight assigned to hard work in Female Professor compared to Male Professor.
-Studies la-b suggest that this effect is not due to differences in the estimates of how likely it is that female vs. male professors are hardworking.
+Our Studies examined whether the brilliance-gender stereotype is encoded in the dependency networks of the prototypes for FEMALE and MALE PROFES-SORS.
+The Preliminary Study showed that the key gender difference concerns the higher weight assigned to hard work in FEMALE compared to MALE PRO-FESSOR.
+Studies 1a-b suggest that this effect is not due to differences in the estimates of how likely it is that female vs. male professors are hardworking.
 In addition, neither the Preliminary Study nor Studies 1a-b showed gender differences with respect to the role of smart.
 In Studies 2-3, we explored the role of smart and hardworking in the dependency networks of our target prototypes.
-Using a simple causal reasoning task, Study 2 showed that hard work is more central for FEMALE PROFESSOR than for MALE PROFESSOR.
+Using a simple causal reasoning task, Study 2 showed that hard work is more central for FEMALE than for MALE PROFESSORS.
 This suggests that more features of FEMALE PROFESSOR depend on hard work than of MALE PROFESSOR.
 Although our Preliminary Study showed that most features produced for the class of professors had to do with intellectual and mental properties, Study 2 is compatible with the possibility that there is no brilliance-gender stereotype and that the gender difference in the centrality of hard work is not due to dependency relations to features such as smart.
 However, in Study 3 we examined and confirmed that there are gender differences in the dependency of smart specifically on hardworking.
-Overall, our studies support the hypothesis that the brilliance-gender stereotype is encoded in dependency networks of FEMALE PROFESSOR and MALE PROFESSOR.
+Overall, our studies support the hypothesis that the brilliance-gender stereotype is encoded in dependency networks of FEMALE and MALE PROFESSORS.

-We should be very clear about what we think we have and have not achieved.
+We should be very clear about what we think we have and haven't achieved.
 We think we have provided evidence for the view that notions such as centrality and dependency are required to fully understand how the brilliance-gender stereotype is encoded.
 We are not claiming, however, that this amounts to a complete picture of the brilliance-gender stereotype.
 Important questions remain open.
-In particular, future studies should examine other measures of both salient-statistical associations and centrality/ dependency relations (see Sloman et al., 1998; Keil, 1989).
+In particular, future studies should examine other measures of both salient-statistical associations and centrality/dependency relations (see Sloman et al., 1998; Keil, 1989).
 These additional studies will allow us to refine some of our more simplistic assumptions and formulations.
 For example, we have proceeded as if, in our basic-level concepts, terms like very smart and brilliant stand for one 'intelligence' trait, which we can have to different degrees.
 Needless to say, there might be differences amongst those terms which can help refine our understanding of the way in which the brilliance-gender stereotype is encoded.
-Accordingly, future studies should explore whether we represent, in our concepts of social groups, different kinds/ways of being intelligent - e.g., in relation to quickness, creativity, or type of problem-solving capacity - and how this informs the brilliance-gender stereotype, including their relations to hard work.
+Accordingly, future studies should explore whether we represent, in our concepts of social groups, different kinds/ways of being intelligent-e.g., in relation to quickness, creativity, or type of problem-solving capacity-and how this informs the brilliance-gender stereotype, including their relations to hard work.
 Still, despite these open questions, we hope to have presented a serious case for our main contention, namely, that important biases are encoded in the dependency networks that we use to represent social groups.
-If in our empirical and philosophical studies of social cognition we continue thinking of stereotypes as bundles of salient-statistical associations, we will miss this important dimension of the human mind.
-We will, moreover, fail to appreciate key obstacles facing members of disadvantaged groups in academia, among other endeavours.
-In the remainder of this General Discussion, we outline two implications of our account, both of which shed light on the uniqueness and importance of the notion of conceptual centrality for a more complete picture of bias in social cognition.
+11 If in our empirical and philosophical studies of social cognition we continue thinking of stereotypes as bundles of salient-statistical associations, we will miss this important dimension of the human mind.
+We will, moreover, fail to appreciate key obstacles facing members of disadvantaged groups in academia, among other endeavors.
+12 In the remainder of this General Discussion, we outline two implications of our account, both of which shed light on the uniqueness and importance of the notion of conceptual centrality for a more complete picture of bias in social cognition.